 It is literally a “mix it all in the pot and simmer” job.

 The only thing to do at the end is to add cornflour/cornstarch to thicken the sauce.
-This needs to be done at the end because excess stirring makes cornflour lose its thickening powers (in case you were wondering why cornflour is always added at the end of recipes!!)
+This needs to be done at the end because excess stirring or prolonged cooking over heat makes cornflour lose its thickening powers (in case you were wondering why cornflour is always added at the end of recipes!!)

 How to serve baked beans

-Traditionally thought of as a side for breakfast (think a big English breakfast!) or piled onto toast (try adding CHEESE!).
+Traditionally thought of as a side for breakfast (think a big English breakfast with poached, fried or scrambled eggs, bacon, mushrooms, sausages and toast) or piled onto toast (try adding CHEESE!).
 But there’s so much more we can do with baked beans to make it an economical, seriously delicious meal!
 Here are a few suggestions: